-My own kids – with their headphones and personal devices – have no idea that they are missing the true joy of Christmas.
-They’ll probably never know the satisfaction of making the whole family listen to your new Young Talent Time cassette.
-Or the heavenly contentment of driving past a closed McDonalds, safe in the knowledge of a Christmas lunch that was just an hour’s drive away.
+My own kids, with their headphones and personal devices, have no idea that they are missing the true joy of Christmas.
+They’ll never know the satisfaction of making the whole family listen to a new Young Talent Time cassette.
+Or the contentment of driving past a closed McDonalds, safe in the knowledge of a Christmas lunch just an hour’s drive away.

-I am utterly convinced that peace on earth is best achieved when all the cousins put on their new cozzies and run under the sprinkler.
+I am utterly convinced peace on earth could absolutely be achieved if everyone would just put on their new cozzie and run under the sprinkler.

-Respondents revealed that childhood memories and/or a link to loved ones gave them a special attachment to a particular place.
+Respondents revealed it was actually a childhood memory and/or a link to loved ones which resulted in people having a meaningful connection to a particular place.

-They pioneered new brain-scanning techniques while showing 20 people pictures of landscapes, houses, other locations and personally meaningful objects.
-The researchers found that an area of the brain associated with emotional responses, called the amygdala, was fired up when participants became more excited by looking at photographs of places than they did by looking at other photographs.
+They found the amygdala – an area of the brain associated with emotional responses – indicated participants became more excited by looking at photographs of places than they did by looking at other photographs.

-The study was then expanded in a survey that asked more than 2000 people about their connection to meaningful places.
-Respondents revealed that childhood memories and/or a link to loved ones gave them a special attachment to a particular place.
-Many participants in the Places That Make Us report described their feelings in response to these places.
-The top three responses were: ‘this place is part of me’ (86%); ‘I feel safe here’ (60%); and ‘I’m drawn here by a magnetic pull’ (79%).
+When participants in the Places That Make Us report described their feelings in response to these places, their top three responses were: ‘this place is part of me’ (86 per cent); ‘I feel safe here’ (60 per cent); and ‘I’m drawn here by a magnetic pull’ (79 per cent).

-Although, let’s be honest, everyone knows that Mariah Carey’s Christmas album is the greatest of all time, right?More
+(Although, let’s be honest, everyone knows that Mariah Carey’s Christmas album is the greatest of all time, right?)

 An earlier form of this article was originally published in December 2017.More